serkanyersen/sync/README.md

 When configured correctly, it works really fast because sync.js leverages [openSSH master connection settings](http://protempore.net/~calvins/howto/ssh-connection-sharing/).
 That means instead of creating new connections for each upload, sync.js keeps one connection open and uses it for all uploads.

 ### Why did I do this?
 Aren't there already tools doing the same exact thing?
 Yes there are.
 However, none of them fulfills my needs.
 I use Sublime Text 2 and occasionally VIM.
-ST2 has `SFTP` plugin but it doesn't have ST3 support yet, also it doesn't upload files when they changed via other editors.
+ST2 has `SFTP` plugin ~~but it doesn't have ST3 support yet~~, also it doesn't upload files when they changed via other editors.

 I tried `unison` but it kills the CPU and syncs remote to local too.
 Configuration was too complex and it was not really customizable.
 As soon as I started `unison` it filled my computer with all the compressed scripts and tmp files from the server.